lmcaron/LCDmenu/README.md

 # LCDmenu
-Template to setup a page navigation in menus with 16x2 LCD display and Arduino.
+Template to setup multiple page in a menu with 16x2 LCD display and Arduino.

 Include a function to set the value displayed in the menu.